Vieira leaves New York to join French side Nice

 Vieira’s assistant coach Christian Lattanzio, performance coach Kristian Wilson and physical performance coach Matt Cook at New York will follow the Frenchman to Nice.

+Torrent previously managed Italy’s Girona FC and was Guardiola’s assistant at Barcelona FC and Bayern Munich.

-Reporting By Anirban Paul and Aditi Prakash in Bengaluru; Editing by Christian Radnedge
+Reporting By Anirban Paul and Aditi Prakash in Bengaluru; Editing by Christian Radnedge and Pritha Sarkar